Qualytics/userguide/docs/source-datastore/external-scan.md

 #  External Scan Operation

-By running an external scan, organizations can apply the same data quality checks and anomaly detection mechanisms they use internally to the datastores.
-This is crucial for verifying the reliability of data from third-party sources, ensuring it meets internal data standards, and identifying potential issues before the data is integrated or used for decision-making.
+An external scan is ideal for ad hoc scenarios, where you may receive a file intended to be replicated to a source datastore.
+Before loading, you can perform an external scan to ensure the file aligns with existing data standards.
+The schema of the file must match the target table or file pattern that has already been profiled within Qualytics, allowing you to reuse the quality checks to identify any issues before data integration.

 Let’s get started 🚀

 ## Navigation to External Scan Operation

-**Step 1:** Select a source datastore from the side menu on which you would like to perform the external scan operation.
+**Step 1:** Select a source datastore from the side menu to perform the external scan operation.

 ![datastore](../assets//external-scan/datastore-light-1.png#only-light)
 ![datastore](../assets//external-scan/datastore-dark-1.png#only-dark)

-**Step 2:** Clicking on your preferred datastore will navigate you to the datastore details page.
-Click on **"Tables"** an uploaded dataset list will appear.
-Select the dataset on which you will perform the external scan operation.
+**Step 2:** After selecting your preferred source datastore, you will be taken to the details page.
+From there, click on **"Tables"** and select the table you want to perform the external scan operation on.

+!!! note
+	This example is based on a JDBC table, but the same steps apply to DFS as well.
+For DFS source datastores, you will need to click on **"File Patterns"** and select a File Pattern to run the external scan.

 ![tables](../assets//external-scan/tables-light-2.png#only-light)
 ![tables](../assets//external-scan/tables-dark-2.png#only-dark)

-For demonstration purposes, we have selected the **“CUSTOMER”** container.
+For demonstration purposes, we have selected the **“CUSTOMER”** table.

 ![container](../assets//external-scan/container-light-3.png#only-light)
 ![container](../assets//external-scan/container-dark-3.png#only-dark)